 With all the billions of dollars rolling around the headlines lately, it's not surprising that some of the Streetsblog Network members are thinking big.
 The Transport Politic, for instance, today presents a grand vision for an interstate rail system:

-and in other countries has commanded up to 80% of the market share on
+[It]would have an emphasis on connecting destinations separated by 500miles or less; for such distances, high-speed rail outpaces airplanesand in other countries has commanded up to 80% of the market share onsuch routes.

 Yonah Freemark, the blog's author, acknowledges the enormity of the project, but points out that there's a precedent: